CodeYourFuture/CYF-Workshops/git-intro/instructions.md

 1. In your pairs, label yourselves person 1 and person 2 - it doesn't matter who is 1 or 2, you'll end up swapping. 😄

-2. You should aim to swap other frequently during this activity.
+2. You should swap roles frequently during this activity.
 To begin with, **Person 1** **fork** this repository and **clone** it to your local machine.

 3. Person 2 should clone Person 1's fork to their local machine.